When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Motion Isolation

-Sleepers who are easily disturbed by motion transfer and require a bed that isolates motion better than this one might consider a memory foam mattress.
+Sleepers who are easily disturbed by motion transfer and require a bed that isolates motion better than this one might want to consider a memory foam mattress.
 Memory foam is known for isolating motion the best out of all mattress materials.

 Pressure Relief

-Most sleepers, especially those weighing over 100 pounds, won’t develop uncomfortable or painful pressure points while lying on the bed.
+The Big Fig Classic relieves pressure fairly well.
+Most sleepers, especially those weighing 130 pounds or more, won’t develop uncomfortable or painful pressure points while lying on the bed.
 Instead, the mixture of cushion and support provided will ease their pressure.

 Temperature Control

-The Big Fig performs relatively well in terms of temperature neutrality.
+The Big Fig Classic performs relatively well in terms of temperature neutrality.
 Most sleepers won’t find themselves overheating on this bed.
 The pocketed coil layer and aeration in the upper-most comfort layer allow for increased airflow through the mattress.
 Gel infusions in the cover and latex comfort layer also help protect against overheating.

 Edge Support